PatrickEMcLean/workingpico/content/about.md

 I'm also a veteran[^2] of the creative side of the advertising business.
 I've worked my words in the service of commerce for many years before he dared to write fiction.
 His advertising work has garnered many self-congratulatory industry awards including One Show and Communication Arts honors.[^3] You can [browse my portfolio](http://www.patrickemclean.com/portfolio) if you like.
 You could also [hire me.](mailto:patrickemclean@gmail.com) I work freelance.

-I currently live in Charlotte, North Carolina with my lovely wife, adorable child, hyperactive dog and more books that you.[^4]
+I currently live in Charlotte, North Carolina with my lovely wife, adorable child, hyperactive dog and more books than you.[^4]